vmthunder/spec/cachegroup.rst

 ============

 Dependencies depends on the specific cache schemes.
-For using flashcachegroup, Facebook’sflashcache must already be installed.
+For using flashcachegroup, Facebook’s flashcache must already be installed.
 For bcachegroup, Linux kernel must >= 3.10

 Testing